hyperschwartz/translationator/README.md

 - The CLI aspect of the app sucks pretty bad, probably could use some tweaks to make it more user friendly with better "help" examples and such.
 - Perhaps support JSON file configurations.
 Maybe integrate with viper for this?
+- Probably just ditch logrus and go with `fmt` commands.
+This is CLI so the logging looks uglier than standard io.
+- The code needs comments lol.
+Haven't done this because this first iteration is undoubtedly UGLY and needs refactors.